engrjislam/profiler/README.md

 ```
 jupyter notebook
 ```
 The command will run the project and open it in a browser.
 Open the developer profile and execute the project.
+Otherwise, visit the [developer_profile.ipynb](http://localhost:8888/notebooks/developer_profile.ipynb)